rodrigoelp/little-stories/Unlikely adventures/38-Chapter-38.md

 Sam felt those lupine eyes drilling deeper, searching for an appropriate answer - *"I just feel it here"* - added Sam covering the little flame swivelling in his chest - *"I mean, the call."*

- The Wolf closed his eyes to savour the words before the present washed it away, but the moment was short lived; he remembered there was a path established for the children - ***Thee shall not follow this calling otherwise the training would be meaningless.
+ The Wolf closed his eyes to savour the words before the present washed it away, it was short lived; he remembered there was a path established for the children - ***Thee shall not follow this calling otherwise the training would be meaningless.
 Thee shall take the righteous path to Eden.***

 Sam's mind remained absent from his surroundings, or so it seemed.